MustafaPitt/cs1653-2019su-mua31-jat190-tas202/reports/phase3-writeup.md

 * [T1] When a new user is created, the group server will generate that user a password.
 This password will be manually distributed to the user.
 When a user attempts to log in, they will need to provide their username and password.
 * [T2] When the group server returns the token, it will also return the signed hash of the token for future verification.
 * [T4] A Diffie-Hellman shared key is established between the client and group server to begin.
 Then with each consecutive message relayed the client and group server will encrypt their message with the shared Diffie-Hellman Key.
+* * Client public key is also sent during first message.

 ![Client - GS](report_img/client_gs.jpg)